cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 >b.
 Scope

-- Therefore, in summary, the scope of the project will involve the following:
+- Therefore, the scope of the project will involve the following:

 - The design and creation of a site to allow banyan videos corporation to post the video assets for purchase by the general public.

 - The design will be of a clean and corporate style

+- Inital data to support the site. ( These may be replaced by the Banyan Videos Corp to match their catalouge)

 Three specific users have been idenytified